A free volunteer-run community information website proudly serving the counties of

 I hope that the huge strides in weather prediction that have been made in the last several years are evident to all of us.
 The superb forecasts of the projected precipitation that would be caused by Hurricane Helene provide a recent example.

 I would also say that the evolvement of computer simulations or models that use current weather data to forecast future weather condition are really good examples of these improvements.
 Model based forecasts have proven to be very useful for short-term warnings and evacuations.
-But in our rapidly warming climate, better longer-term planning is needed for accurate forecasting of changing weather extremes.
+In a warming climate, more extreme weather events will occur, placing greater demands on forecasters and their ability to effectively communicate hazards.

-In light of improvements in the forecasting of serious recurring events in more vulnerable areas, what is one thing that need to be done in terms of reducing loss of life and property damage in these areas?
+In light of improvements in the forecasting of serious recurring events in more vulnerable areas, what is one thing that you think needs to be done in terms of reducing loss of life and property damage in these areas?

 Our floodplain mapping really needs to be updated, and we also need to update our urban planning so that we can account for recurring and increasing extreme precipitation.